 If you are like most business leaders, you've no doubt noticed a trend in the way employees behave in recent years.
-Most likely you consider it a negative trend — too much entitlement, not enough loyalty, no work ethic, only interested in themselves, and on and on.
+Most likely you consider it a negative trend—too much entitlement, not enough loyalty, no work ethic, only interested in themselves, and so on.

 To better understand who your Millennial employees are and what drives them to succeed, perhaps it's easiest to understand who they are not.
 You.
 That's right.
-They may even be your offspring but in the workplace, they bear little resemblance to the you of yesteryear.
+They may even be your offspring but in the workplace, they bear little resemblance to you from yesteryear.

-Gen Xers (born 1965-1979) and Millennials (born after 1980) are operating in this world with a completely different perspective.
+Gen Xers (Generation X, born between 1965 and 1979) and Millennials (born after 1980) are operating in this world with a completely different perspective.
 Their definitions of loyalty, time, and success are often quite different from yours.
-Rest assured they do recognize all of these concepts and value them in very important ways.
+Rest assured they do recognize all of these concepts—they value them in very important and different ways.